Skip to content

 Obsessions:

-• Persistent, bothersome desires, images, or thoughts that make you feel anxious or distressed.
+• Persistent, bothersome desires, images, or thoughts make you anxious or distressed.

 • Fear of germs or pollution.